Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Probability-based Prompt Selection

-A substantial number of prompts of varying performance must be available in order to make the task of prompt selection meaningful.
-Thus, we generate 100 prompts for each of the 13 evaluation datasets using ChatGPT~\citep{openai2023gpt4}.
-To avoid any bias that might be introduced by using a single format of the prompt, we instruct ChatGPT to generate diverse formats of prompts.
-Specifically, the evaluation instance $x$ can appear either at the beginning, middle, or end of the prompt, and the answer choice can appear within the sentence or not.
+\paragraph{Prompts} We create a diverse range of 100 prompts for each of the 13 evaluation datasets, which results in 1,300 prompts in total.
+For each dataset, a few of the 100 prompts are taken from PromptSource~\citep{bach2022promptsource}, and the rest are generated using GPT 3.5~\citep{openai2023gpt4} to speed up the prompt generation process and then manually reviewed and corrected\footnote{The generation, review, and correction are done by the first two authors of the paper.}.
+The prompts are designed to encompass various formats, with the evaluation instance and sometimes the answer choices appearing at different positions within the prompt, to ensure that the prompt selection task is meaningful.
+Table~\ref{tab:prompt-examples} shows a few examples of the prompts.
+We use one-token words as the verbalizers for the answer choices in most prompts, except for the prompts for the datasets of the dynamic category.\looseness-1

-The majority of our experiments are conducted with 10 different models, including GPT-Neo~\citep{gpt-neo} 1.3B, OPT~\citep{zhang2022opt} 1.3B, GPT2-XL~\citep{Radford2019LanguageMA}, GPT-Neo 2.7B, OPT 2.7B, BLOOM 3B~\citep{workshop2023bloom}, GPT-J 6B, OPT 6.7B, OPT 30B, and OPT 66B.
-However, for the simplicity of analysis, we use the experimental results from OPT 2.7B throughout the paper without explicit mention of the model rather than the averaged results across all 10 models since the overall trend remains almost identical (shown in Section~\ref{sec:more_analysis} and Appendix~\ref{appen:all_models} in the appendix).
+\paragraph{Models} We conduct the majority of our experiments with ten different models of varying sizes ranging from 1.3B to 66B\footnote{GPT-Neo~\citep{gpt-neo} 1.3B, OPT~\citep{zhang2022opt} 1.3B, GPT2-XL~\citep{Radford2019LanguageMA}, GPT-Neo 2.7B, OPT 2.7B, BLOOM 3B~\citep{workshop2023bloom}, GPT-J 6B, OPT 6.7B, OPT 30B, and OPT 66B}.
+However, to present the experimental results and analysis more clearly, we only display the results of OPT 2.7B throughout the paper since \textit{the overall trend remains mostly identical} (shown in Section~\ref{sec:more_analysis}).

-\paragraph{Choice of Verbalizers} Verbalizers denote texts used to represent the answer choice; for instance, to represent each of negative or positive sentiment, one can use either (``sad'', ``happy'') or (``terrible'', ``great'') as the verbalizers.
-We limit the number of verbalizer tokens for most prompts to 1 for all datasets except for those in the dynamic category.
-We conduct the main experiments using the same set of words as verbalizers with minor variations.
-However, for further analysis, we also create additional sets of verbalizers with 1-2 and 2 tokens.

-\paragraph{Evaluation Metrics} The main metrics are \textbf{accuracy} and \textbf{Macro F1} measured using the selected prompts.
-We use these metrics to show the prompt selection performance; methods that select prompts with higher accuracy or F1 are considered better.
-Additionally, since the prompt selection performance across different datasets or models is not directly comparable using accuracy or F1, we normalize the values by dividing the performance of the selected prompts by the performance of the best prompt, e.g., the prompt that reports the highest performance in each dataset.
-This scaled performance, referred to as \textbf{scaled accuracy} and \textbf{scaled F1}, represents the effectiveness of each prompt selection method comparable across datasets or models.
-Figure~\ref{fig:best} in the appendix shows the performance of the best prompts for each dataset and model.
+\paragraph{Evaluation Metrics} Prompt selection performance is assessed using macro F1 of the selected prompts.
+To compare the effectiveness of the prompt selection methods across different datasets or models, we normalize the value by the performance of the oracle prompt (upper bound) and present it as scaled F1.